Helion Energy

 Helion Energy, Inc. is an American fusion research company located in Everett, Washington.
-It is developing a magneto-inertial fusion technology to produce fusion power and helium-3 via aneutronic fusion, which, if successful, would produce low-cost clean electric energy using a fuel that can be derived exclusively from water.
+It is developing a magneto-inertial fusion technology to produce fusion power by combining deuterium with helium-3 via aneutronic fusion.

 History

 The company was founded in 2013 by David Kirtley, John Slough, Chris Pihl, and George Votroubek.

+In 2013, Helion was selected as a finalist in the Clean Tech Open, a nonprofit accelerator program supporting early-stage clean technology companies.
+The recognition highlighted the company's early work in magneto-inertial fusion and its potential applications for commercial electricity generation.

+In 2015, Helion participated in the Y Combinator startup accelerator as part of its Summer 2013 (S14) batch.

-The management team won the 2013 National Cleantech Open Energy Generation competition and awards at the 2014 ARPA-E Future Energy Startup competition, were members of the 2014 Y Combinator program, and were awarded a 2015 ARPA-E ALPHA contract, "Staged Magnetic Compression of FRC Targets to Fusion Conditions".
+The management team were awarded a 2015 ARPA-E ALPHA contract, "Staged Magnetic Compression of FRC Targets to Fusion Conditions".

-Helion was one of five finalists for the 2022 GeekWire Awards for innovation of the year.
-It was one of five finalists for the 2023 GeekWire Best workplaces of the year.
+Helion Energy has been named a finalist for multiple GeekWire Awards, including Innovation of the Year (2022), Workplace of the Year (2023), and Sustainable Innovation of the Year (2025 and 2026).

-On May 10, 2023, Helion Energy announced that it had agreed to provide 50 MWe to Microsoft starting in 2028.
+On May 10, 2023, Helion Energy announced that it had agreed to provide 50-MWe to Microsoft starting in 2028.
 This is the first commercial agreement for fusion energy.
 Commentators are skeptical.

 In October 2023, Helion and Nucor Corporation, the largest steel producer and recycler in North America, agreed to develop a 500-MWe fusion power plant at one of Nucor's manufacturing facilities.
 Their target for beginning operations is 2030.

-Helion was a finalist for the 2025 GeekWire Awards in the category of Sustainable Innovation of the Year.
+In 2026, Time named Helion to its TIME100 Most Influential Companies list, citing the company's progress toward commercial fusion power through its planned Orion power plant and Polaris fusion milestones.
+In February its Polaris prototype achieved two firsts for private fusion: